SouprP/GameAPI/README.md

 # GameAPI

 ## Note
 This is a fork of [scarabcoder GameAPI](https://github.com/scarabcoder/GameAPI).

+Some code has been redone completly aand optimized, there are also some new features.

 # Latest: Beta 0.4.1